Bruno Gazzotti grew up in Liège. His Italian grandfather had come to

 In November 1988, shortly after he turned 18, he showed up at SPIROU mag armed with a portfolio filled with sketches of varying nature (funny, realistic, semi-realistic) and several strips about veterinary medicine.
 This last project was never used, but his versatility won over Patrick Pinchart, the editor-in- chief at that time, who comissioned him to do a few illustrations for the "Zig-Zag" section and sent him over to Tome who was looking for somebody to be Janry's assistant for "Petit Spirou".

 After just one test page, Gazzotti was hired.
 He abandoned his studies to devote himself entirely to comic strips.
 His work on "Petit Spirou" began at the 20th gag and would extend to sixty pages.

 Still, he always felt particularly drawn to semi-realistic stories, and quite naturally Tome thinks of him in June 1989 to take over the illustrations for the "Soda" series.
 Gazzotti rose to the challenge and made it a huge success.

 The young talented comic strip artist gradually developed a style of his own and further refined the series with each new book.
 He based his illustrations on a rich documentation of thousands of photographs taken during his trips to New York.
 As a result of his effective and dynamic layout, the detective's adventures are now up there with the bestsellers.

-He lives in Brussels for many years, working for Atelier Tome et Janry, but finally returns to Liège where he begins to train young artists from the Cité Ardente in semi-realistic stories, in parallel to the stories of his hero.
+He lived in Brussels for many years, working for 'Atelier Tome et Janry', but in the end returned to Liège where he started training young artists from the Cité Ardente, alongside creating new adventures for his hero.